 “We are met on a great battlefield of that war.
 We have come to dedicate a portion of that field as a final resting-place for those who here gave their lives that that nation might live.
 It is altogether fitting and proper that we should do this.”

 —This was a recent battlefield.
 The bodies were cleared away, but the landscape was devastated by three days of cannon and gunfire.
-This photo was taken during the battle:
+This drawing purports to show the start of the battle:

-The soldiers are awash in fields and surrounded by trees.
+The soldiers are in a field surrounded by trees.
 Here is a photo from the day of the Address:

 Yes, it’s now November instead of July, but the ground being completely stripped of vegetation is not the result of the onset of winter, and the lack of a single tree speaks volumes about the ferocity of the battle.
 There is a tree stump taken from the battlefield at Spotsylvania on display at the Smithsonian Museum in Washington, DC that is all that’s left of a tall tree that was shot away to nothing by rifle fire during the fighting.